 Marijuana / Cannabis Possession

 Have you been arrested on charges of possession of marijuana in Florida?
 Don't take these charges lightly, as there may be serious consequences for a Possession charge conviction.
-Criminal defense attorney John Guidry has defended thousands of people accused of possession crimes over the past 17+ years in central Florida counties ranging from Orange, Seminole, Osceola, and Brevard.
+Criminal defense attorney John Guidry has defended thousands of people accused of possession crimes since 1993, in central Florida counties ranging from Orange, Seminole, Osceola, to Brevard and Lake.
 To discuss your options following a drug arrest with an experienced drug crimes defense lawyer in Central Florida, contact us.

 Consequences of Cannabis/Marijuana Possession Conviction: Loss of Driver's License, Seizure of Personal Property, No Student Loans (even jail!?)

 Possession of Cannabis/Marijuana charges carry with them serious consequences if convicted.
-For example, even the smallest amount of cannabis/marijuana, if convicted, can result in loss of your driver's license for a two year period, and sometimes seizure of your vehicle or personal property (most commonly, the property seized is cash on hand, especially if there is more than $700).
-Additionally, many people seeking government assistance for their education may not know that they might not qualify for federal student loans after being charged with a misdemeanor drug offense.
-In some cases, even if the court withholds adjudication, you may be barred from receiving student loans to continue your education.
+For example, even the smallest amount of cannabis/marijuana, if convicted, can result in loss of your driver's license for one year, and sometimes seizure of your vehicle or personal property (most commonly, the property seized is cash on hand, especially if there is more than $700).
+Furthermore, a drug conviction may disqualify you for federal student loans -- even a misdemeanor drug offense.
+In some cases, a withhold of adjudication is treated by the federal government as a conviction, so even that may prevent a student from receiving student loans (this is rare, so don't worry).

 Defending Possession of Cannabis/Marijuana: Criminal Defense Attorney John Guidry Looks for Evidence of Illegal Search And Seizure, Mistaken Identity, Constructive Possession Issues, Drug Test Issues